Our unplanned family trip to Athens

 Where to stay in Athens

-The apartment my father chose was a bit larger than necessary: it had three bedrooms, though it was only the four of us, sleeping in pairs.
-However, the value for money was much better when comparing it to two-bedroom apartments in areas which were farther away from the center of Athens.
+The apartment my father chose for our Athens family holiday was a bit larger than necessary: it had three bedrooms, though it was only the four of us and we slept in pairs.
+However, the value for money was much better when comparing it to two-bedroom apartments in areas that were farther away from the center of Athens.

 The owners were a lovely couple.
 They waited for us to arrive, greeted us, and gave us a tour of the apartment.
-Then they spent some time giving us useful travel advice: where to eat nearby and the best neighborhoods to dine in Athens, where to shop for souvenirs, and what we shouldn’t miss visiting.
+Then they spent some time giving us useful travel advice for our vacation to Athens: where to eat nearby and the best neighborhoods to dine in Athens, where to shop for souvenirs, and what we shouldn’t miss visiting.

 We truly enjoyed our stay here and felt right at home, so we couldn’t recommend this more: this is the best place to stay in Athens!